distributedgov/guide/docs/README.md

 ## How it’s organized

-Each topic is simplified into four sections:
+Each topic is simplified into three sections:

 * Checklist
 * Tools